 Historical research on size-structured interactions have focused on theoretical and empirical treatments of density-dependent growth rates, competition, ontogenetic habitat switching, population size-structure, and juvenile bottlenecks (e.g., fish: Werner and Gilliam 1984, De Roos et al. 2003), while less has been done with population dynamics (growth or decline) as mentioned at the end of the quote.
-For many species, juvenile growth determines the time a prey animal spends in a vulnerable size class, such that fast growth can be a type of defense against stage-specific juvenile predators; as growth is environmentally mediated the importance of mortality to population dynamics therefore is partly environmentally mediated (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
-Environmental mediation of predator-prey interactions in natural systems, could be caused by variation in resources or temperature affecting juvenile growth rates (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021).
-Additionally, multiple factors in natural systems are also producing variation natural predation regimes in time and space (McPeek and Peckarsky 1998, McCoy et al. 2011, Soomdat et al. 2014, Dorn and Cook 2015).
-Taken together, spatial and temporal variation in growth and/or mortality may provide windows of opportunity (i.e., favorable combinations of the two parameters) for population growth, but rarely have studies included reproductive rates to understand the population dynamic consequences.
+For many species, juvenile growth determines the time a prey animal spends in a vulnerable size class, such that fast growth can be a type of defense against stage-specific juvenile predators; as growth is environmentally-mediated the importance of mortality to population dynamics is therefore partly environmentally mediated (Craig et al. 2006, Davidson and Dorn 2018, Davidson et al. 2021, Ma et al. 2021, Nunes et al. 2021, Meehan et al. 2022).
+Environmental mediation of predator-prey interactions in natural systems could be caused by variation in resources or temperature affecting juvenile growth rates (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021).
+Additionally, multiple factors in natural systems are produce spatial and temporal variation in natural predation regimes (McPeek and Peckarsky 1998, McCoy et al. 2011, Soomdat et al. 2014, Dorn and Cook 2015).
+Taken together, spatial and temporal variation in growth and/or mortality may provide windows of opportunity (i.e., favorable combinations of the two parameters) for population growth.

-Studies of size-structured interactions are often conducted experimentally (e.g., Jeyasingh and Weider 2005, McCoy et al. 2011, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) with careful control to limit the interacting species and densities.
-But studies of population dynamics for species that either grow rapidly (outbreaks) or those experiencing steady declines require ecologists to understand how parameters combine to drive variable population growth (λ) under natural conditions.
+Studies of size-structured interactions are often conducted experimentally (e.g., Jeyasingh and Weider 2005, McCoy et al. 2011, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) with careful control of the interacting species and densities.
+But studies of population dynamics for species that either grow rapidly (i.e., outbreaks) or those experiencing steady declines require ecologists to understand how natural environments and the associated parameters combine to affect population growth (λ or rt).

-Furthermore, while size-dependent mortality is well known (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019) and population-dynamic consequences of the interaction between juvenile growth and mortality are logical, they have only been generally alluded to (De Roos et al. 2003); theoretical predictions, whether general or specific, are lacking.
-Of the two studies that have explored theoretical predictions for growth-mediated effects on prey survival from predation in size-structured populations, Rice et al. (1993) examined how variation in growth rates influenced the numbers and proportions of surviving juveniles while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to mismatches in thermal responses to variation in temperature while holding prey reproduction constant.
-Neither explored population dynamic consequences.
+Furthermore, while size-dependent mortality is generally well studied (Craig et al. 2006, McCoy et al. 2011, Schmera et al. 2015, Brannelly et al. 2019) and population-dynamic consequences of the interaction between juvenile growth and mortality remains logical, the concept has only been generally alluded to (De Roos et al. 2003); to our knowledge, theoretical predictions of the interaction, whether general or specific, are lacking.
+Of the two theoretical studies that have explored theoretical predictions for growth-mediated effects on prey in size-structured populations, Rice et al. (1993) examined how variation in growth rates influenced the numbers and proportions of surviving juveniles while Pepi et al. (2023) focused on changes in equilibrium densities of predator and prey due to mismatches in thermal responses to variation in temperature.
+Neither explored population dynamic consequences of the interaction.